kubernetes/kubernetes/docs/design/simplified_federation_deployment.md

 **5. Create a persistent volume and a claim to store the federation API server's state**

-* Create a peristent volume claim in the `federation-system` namespace.
+* Create a persistent volume claim in the `federation-system` namespace.
 * Also request a dynamically provisioned persistent storage device for the PVC.

 **6. Create federation API server**

-* Create a deployment for the federation API server in the `federation-system` namespace.
+* Create a deployment for the federation API server in the `federation- system` namespace.
 * The pod template spec is composed of two containers: one for `etcd` and the other one for the federation API server.
 * The pod template spec references the PVC created in the previous step